redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.2 =
+* bugfix: avoid javascript error if dashboard langswitcher is off but language eigther gets delete or downloaded
+* bugfix: how to get the icon image of user credential has been changed at WP 3.0 core and gots fixed
+* remark: how to use SSH for downloading files is explained here: [SSH and WordPress](http://www.firesidemedia.net/dev/wordpress-install-upgrade-ssh/ "WordPress Tutorial: Using SSH to Install/Upgrade")

 = Version 1.3.1 =
 * clean working debug mode (removed deprecated warnings)